mefranklin6/microservice-extron-sis/README.md

 >
 > Hint: Many SIS commands use the "ESC" button, which is coded as `\x1B`.
 Return is `\r`

-Device Types are derived from their GVE types, but we need to make exceptions if there's any differing commands.
+Device Types are mostly derived from their GVE types, but we need to make exceptions if there's any differing commands.
 If you need to add a device type, make sure to edit `findDeviceType` function accordingly.

 Currently the valid device types are: